aws-samples/baseline-environment-on-aws/doc/Standalone2ControlTower.md

    aws configservice delete-delivery-channel --delivery-channel-name BLEA-Config-ConfigDeliveryChannel-XXXXXXXXXXX
    ```

 ## 2.2.
-Create AWSControlTowerExecution Role
+Create AWSControl TowerExecution Role

-You need to create IAM Role for managing by ControlTower.
+You need to create IAM Role for managing by Control Tower.
 The procedure is described at "Prerequisites for Enrollment - step 3" in the page below.

 Refer: https://docs.aws.amazon.com/controltower/latest/userguide/enroll-account.html